nichyjt/Dioscuri/readme.md

 # User Hacking Guide

-Dioscuri works out the box, but you can customize it!
+Dioscuri works out the box, but you can customize it.

+See examples in the `themes` directory.

 ## Customizing the interface